-Electrifying city fleets & supporting the transition to zero emission transportation
+Electrifying city fleets and supporting the transition to zero emission transportation

 - Making the case for transitioning to EVs